 How do you know if your Prius battery is dying?

+By observing their lights dimming both internally and externally, especially when starting the car or when the radio preset wipes off when starting the engine.
 You can also tell the battery is dying when you start observing error messages displayed on the Odometer than usual.
-And another sign to tell your battery is dying out is the car refusing to start up when parked for some time or it suddenly goes off while driving.
+Another sign to tell your battery is dying out is the car refusing to start up when parked for some time or it suddenly goes off while driving.

 Can I change the 12-volt battery even before covering the recommended mileage?